 Another notable thing is that Hamilton is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-The population of Hamilton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Hamilton, 21.25% have at least a bachelor's degree.
+The education level of Hamilton citizens is a little higher than the average for US cities and towns: 21.25% of adults in Hamilton have at least a bachelor's degree.

 The per capita income in Hamilton in 2022 was $46,477, which is wealthy relative to Indiana and the nation.
 This equates to an annual income of $185,908 for a family of four.
 However, Hamilton contains both very wealthy and poor people as well.